tksfz/doto2/README.md

 Threads can have sub-threads, in addition to having tasks.
 Everything in a doto repo lives under a root thread.

 *Events.* Events (`![ ]`) map roughly to product code deployments.
 Events live within event threads (`~~!`), which lay out a sequence of deployments.
 The planning process in doto involves attaching tasks to events.
 That is, saying what will be deployed when, with an understanding of what effects should occur as a result.
-By compelling users to specify up-front what get deployed in what order, doto encourages early and frequent deployments, and iterative development.
+By compelling users to specify up-front what gets deployed in what order, doto encourages early and frequent deployments, and iterative development.

 [1]: https://github.com/tksfz/dotodoto